 At some schools you may be introduced to several instructors who will help broaden your experiences and ideas.
 Be sure to ask about this when choosing a school!
 We encourage programs that have multiple instructors so you can get a variety of views and experiences.

-We mentioned beginning working as an apprentice farrier above because this process typically takes several years to complete.
+Working as an apprentice farrier may be required for several years to get a great job.
 The sooner you begin working under an experienced farrier, the sooner you can advance to the professional level.